neophob/PixelController/README.md

 Make sure you configured your LED Matrix (See above), to control PixelController please check out the "FRONTENDS" chapter.

+The RPi has no audio input onboard, you must connect an USB audio card/USB microphone or a Webcam with a microphone.
+Use `sudo alsamixer --card 1` to verify the input volume is set correct.
+Use `sudo alsactl store` to save your current settings.

 ### Non-rectangular LED matrix